koosha01/koosha01.github.io/_posts/2020-09-22-forensics-lessons-1.markdown

 		89 50 4e 47 0d 0a 1a 0a

 	So after the header there comes a series of chunks.
 Chunks are divided into two sets, critical and ancillary.
-	A brief explanation of them is as so:
+	Brief explanation of the main chunks:

 	1. IHDR: First chunk, contains basic information about the image like width, height, color type and ... .

 	2. IDAT: Contains the actual image data coming from the compression algorithm.

 	3. IEND: Marks the end of the file.

+	Depending on the image there could be much more, you can look them up online.

 <br/><br/>
 So that was it!
 Hope you learned a thing or two ;)